 Joseph C. “Rusty” Walter and Carole Walter Looke Presidential Distinguished Chair in Cardiovascular Disease Research

-Scientists transform human scar cells into blood vessel cells — discover a new way to repair damaged tissue in Circulation.
-Learn more.
+By transforming human scar cells into blood vessel cells, scientists at Houston Methodist have discovered a new way to repair damaged tissue.
+Learn more >